-VAR has provided some of the main talking points this season in the Premier League – and it’s unlikely to stop anytime soon.
+VAR has provided some of the main talking points this season in the Premier League – but which clubs have been most affected by its introduction?

 Thanks to the excellent work of ESPN, we’ve ranked every Premier League club from who has benefited most to who has had the most decisions go against them when VAR has overturned an on-pitch decision.